Thunderclap-ui/Inventory-Management-System/README.md

 # Inventory Management System (IMS)
 ### A tool for small scale business administration
-•Graphical user interface management system to provide inventory for business services and maintenance of employment administration
+• Graphical user interface management system to provide inventory for business services and maintenance of employment administration
-<br>•Developed using Python TKinter toolkit for
+<br>• Developed using Python TKinter toolkit for
 frontend and SQLite for backend processes<hr>
 ### Snapshots of the application